-Sugar snap peas, alongside with snow peas, are a different species of peas wherein the whole pods are eaten.
+Sugar snap peas, alongside snow peas, are a different species of peas wherein the whole pods are eaten.
 Binomially, they belong to the Fabaceae family of legumes; grown as both garden vegetables as well as field crops.
-As in green or shelling green-peas, sugar peas too are one of the ancient cultivated crops growing all over the temperate and cold climates.
+As in green or shelling green-peas, sugar peas also are one of the ancient cultivated plants growing all over the temperate and colder climates.

 Scientific name: Pisum sativum var. macrocarpon.
-Both sugar snap, and snow pea pods are popular as mange tout (which mean, "eat all" in French) in many regions of Europe.
+Both sugar snap and snow pea pods are famous as mange tout (which mean, "eat all" in French) in many regions of Europe.

 Photo courtesy: lizard10979

 The pea pods are full, cylindrical with thick edible skin and round, green seeds inside, as in shelling peas (in shelling peas, however, the skin is inedible).
 This feature is in contrast with snow peas, where the pods are flat and inside seeds are actually tiny ovules.

 Pea tendrils are tender top shoots of young pea plants, had similar pea flavor, and used in cooking as well in salads.

 Snap peas feature comparatively fewer calories than that of green shelling peas.
 100 g pods provide just 42 calories against 81 calories of green peas.
 However, the snap pods indeed hold more vitamins, minerals, and other plant nutrients than the traditional shelling peas.

 Since sugar peas are consumed as a whole, hence, they provide relatively higher dietary fiber.
 Fiber diet helps reduce blood cholesterol levels, obesity, and constipation.